It’s not uncommon to seek the comfort of a brownie or ice cream when you’re stressed out. It’s a normal reaction.

 When you need a break, you have to be willing to take the time you need to recharge your batteries.
 Whether that means taking a nap or planning a well-deserved getaway trip, you need to do what’s necessary to stay on track instead of being rundown and wrung out.

 Being gentle with yourself also means not beating yourself up if you do make the wrong food choices from time to time.

-Rather than reach for the junk food, grab a pen.
-By keeping a journal in which you share your thoughts, you not only keep your hands busy, but you also release built-up tension that leads to stress eating.
+Rather than reach for junk food, grab a pen.
+By keeping a journal in which you share your thoughts, you not only keep your hands busy but also release built-up tension that leads to stress eating.